Have you ever missed out on an opportunity because you were afraid?

 Breathe in and out 5-6 times and really focus on it for a while.
 Feel yourself overcoming the obstacles (both physical and mental), and relish in the joy of achieving true success.

-Acknowledge all possible options, you have the opportunity to choose which one to focus on.
-By deliberately choosing your focus, you influence your brain chemistry.
+When you acknowledge all possible options, you have the opportunity to choose which one to focus on.
+And by deliberately choosing your focus, you influence your brain chemistry.
 This will then reinforce your choice, through your emotions and feelings.

 The choice is yours!